 A Virtual Conference on Several Complex Variables will be held August 18-21, 2020.
 See conference website.

 Professor Melvin Leok (Mathematics) and Assistant Professor Boris Kramer (Mechanical and Aerospace Engineering) were awarded a "Newton Award for Transformative Ideas during the COVID-19 Pandemic" by the U.S. Department of Defense for their proposal "Geometric Structure-Preserving Model Reduction for Large-Scale Interconnected Systems".
 See UCSD News Release.

 Real Analysis – September 1

 Complex Analysis – September 3

 Topology – September 9

 Questions?
-Contact Kelly Guerriero (firstname.lastname@example.org).
+Please contact Kelly Guerriero (firstname.lastname@example.org)